 Extreme and adventure sports

 If you take part in extreme or adventure sports (including paragliding, climbing, off-road driving and hot air ballooning), make sure adequate safety precautions are in place.
 Only use reputable operators and insist on training.
 Make sure your travel insurance covers all the activities you want to undertake and includes helicopter rescue and medical evacuation.
 Mount Aconcagua and other locations will charge you for a helicopter rescue.

 Political demonstrations and picketing are more common in Argentina than in the UK.
-They can take place at many public locations throughout Argentina.
-Some demonstrations attract large numbers of people.
-There have been cases of demonstrations turning violent.
-You should monitor the media and avoid demonstrations.
+Some demonstrations attract large numbers of people and there have been cases of demonstrations turning violent.

-There have been occasional Falklands-related protests including outside the British Embassy and British affiliated businesses in Argentina.
+There have also been occasional Falklands-related protests including outside the British Embassy and British affiliated businesses in Argentina.